About Working with Global High Participants in Your Groups

 Here are some considerations for setting up small group structured social engagement:

 • Ensure that everyone is included in a group.
-If groups are self-selecting, monitor that process to ensure that no one is left awkwardly looking for a group to join.
+If groups are self-selecting, monitor and support that process to ensure that no one is left awkwardly looking for a group to join.

 • Ensure that everyone has the opportunity to speak and can opt out if they wish.